About

 At Venue

-Enjoy this workshop from the Museum of Brands focusing on maths and enterprise where students will learn how to brand and market a new product.
+Enjoy this creative workshop from the Museum of Brands where students will discover how packaging graphics have changed over the years.

 At Venue